 You also need to ensure that your backups reflect the changes in your business as time passes.
 Making sure that your backups remain up-to-date and applicable to your needs is crucial to retaining their usefulness as a component of your business continuity and disaster recovery strategies.

-Putting Your Backups at the Front
+Putting Your Backup Plan at the Front

 Will this process take a long time?
 Almost undoubtedly.
 However, it is also one that needs to be prioritized.
 This is because of how critical it could (and statistically, will) be to your business’s continued success.